Ricozl/travelPlanner/README.md

 Another area of complexity is in the use of different **Navigation** elements.
 For a navigation bar at the top of the page, I have used **tabbed navigation** to display choices to the User.
 The openCity() function is called when the user clicks on one of the buttons in the menu.
 When the User chooses one of the categories presented from "Where to Go" or "Places to Eat", the User is taken to a second level of navigation: **a grid of nine clickable images** with category labels at the bottom of the page where the option chosen is focused on.
 When the User clicks on one, the database is accessed for that category and the items in the category are displayed.
 The User can keep clicking on the images to see what is offered in each category.
 The other options in the top Navigation bar take the User to the respective pages directly.

-I have opted for a responsive **horizontal navigation bar** for the Map of Rome page, the Quiz page, and the Favorites page.
+I have opted for a responsive **horizontal navigation bar** for the Map of Rome page and the Quiz page.